 3. Create Safe, Collaborative Environments Where People Build Trust

 Influential leaders foster positive relationships and trust across their teams.
-Shrewd leaders also understand that the first step to building rapport and trust is establishing personal, human connections.
+Shrewd leaders also understand that establishing personal, human connections is the first step to building rapport and trust.
 A critical insight is to realize that the foundation for building constructive rapport, relationships, and trust may be culturally unique.
 Great leaders prepare to build bridges, not walls.

-Forging trust is a complex and fragile concept, even in one’s culture.
-So doing it within a different culture takes a tremendous amount of knowledge and effort.
+Forging trust is a complex and fragile concept, even in one’s own culture.
+So, doing it within a different culture takes tremendous knowledge and effort.

 4. Cultural Intelligence is a Market Advantage